-Whenever you have pain in your neck, head and other muscles, apply paste of dry ginger on the affected area.
+Because of its anti inflammatory effect, ginger can reduce muscle pain after intense physical activity.
+(3) Whenever you have pain in your neck, head and other muscles, apply paste of dry ginger on the affected area.
 Grind dry ginger and make paste by adding some water.
 Warm up this paste on heat for few seconds and apply lukewarm on the affected area.
 It is a good home remedy for muscular pain; you may feel burning in starting but finally get rid of pain.

 Excessive use of ginger may cause heartburn, nausea, or bloating especially dry ginger powder (sonth).
 Pregnant ladies should not be use it because it may cause harm to the fetus or increase bleeding.